mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 **Discussion Items:**
 How we divide the demo (40 students).
 Wanna join the meeting or not?
 CFHS!
 Wed next week for presentation.
+(I go)

 We are having a **Halloween